WebReflection/hyperHTML/README.md

 ## Documentation

 A proper documentation full of examples can be found in [viperhtml.js.org](https://viperhtml.js.org/).

+**Please Note** that _viperHTML_ has been deprecated, so it doesn't grant 100% features parity anymore.

 ## Basic Example
 The easiest way to describe `hyperHTML` is through [an example](https://webreflection.github.io/hyperHTML/test/tick.html).